Comprehensive Shopify Metafields Guide: a Complete Walkthrough in 2026

 Order Metafields

-Order metafield example on order page
+Order metafield can be found on the order page in the admin panel.

 Draft Order Metafields

-• Different engraving text
+• Custom engraving text

 • Special packaging instructions

-Draft order metafield example on order page
+Draft order metafield in orders.

 B2B: Companies, Locations, Markets Metafields